samthebest/dump/BasicSecurity.md

 ### 1.2 Secondary Passwords

-When you need to create an account for any website other than Gmail or a non-operating-system password:
+When you need to create an account for any website other than Gmail or a non-operating-system password do NOT use the same passwords as Gmail or your operating system.

 #### 1.2.1 Websites/Tools That Manage Property or Money